Woodgrange Park railway station: History

 The exchange sidings lasted until 1909 when a new facility between Woodgrange Park and Barking was opened as Woodgrange Park and Barking Goods Yard (which acted as the exchange point between the Great Eastern and LTSR) were congested.
-The whole of this area was remodelled 1905-1909 as part of the quadrupling from Bromley to Barking and the electrification and extension of District Line services.
+The whole of this area was remodelled 1905–1909 as part of the quadrupling from Bromley to Barking and the electrification and extension of District line services.
 By 1916 the goods sidings at Woodgrange Park were reduced to coal traffic only and continued in this role until closure whilst the former exchange sidings were used for engineering traffic.

-Following the 1921 Railways Act Woodgrange Park became a London, Midland & Scottish Railway (LMS) station.
+Following the Railways Act 1921 Woodgrange Park became a London, Midland & Scottish Railway (LMS) station.
 In 1948 the station was taken over by British Railways following nationalisation.
-The spur from East Ham closed in 1958 when the few remaining T&FG services were diverted to Barking and its closure was part of the scheme to separate the LTS and District Line into two distinct railways.
+The spur from East Ham closed in 1958 when the few remaining T&FG services were diverted to Barking and its closure was part of the scheme to separate the London, Tilbury and Southend line and District line into two distinct railways.
 The engineering sidings closed 27 June 1964 and the station coal yard closed 7 December 1964.
-During 1964 the street level station buildings were demolished and replaced by a new structure and the platform buildings were demolished and replaced by shelters c1976.
+During 1964 the street level station buildings were demolished and replaced by a new structure and the platform buildings were demolished and replaced by shelters circa 1976.
 At this time the station was little used.

-The section from Forest Gate Junction through the station to Barking was electrified in 1962 as part of the LT&SR modernisation and electrification scheme, and was used by a limited number of c2c services (which do not stop at Woodgrange Park) and by regular freight trains.
+The section from Forest Gate Junction through the station to Barking was electrified in 1962 as part of the LTSR modernisation and electrification scheme, and was used by a limited number of c2c services (which do not stop at Woodgrange Park) and by regular freight trains.

 The station was closed between October 2016 and February 2017 whilst the rest of the Gospel Oak to Barking line was fully electrified.
-Electric London Overground trains (Class 710) began servicing the station from 2019.
+Electric London Overground trains (Class 710) began serving the station in 2019.